Risk Management

 Talent management 18.
 New technology talent needs Green application and circular economy

-• Increased recruitment costs.
+• Increased recruitment costs

 Remaining stable

-Green application and circular economy
+19. skill requirements change Green application and circular economy

-Remaining stable As industries and technology trends continue to evolve, the company's competitiveness will be impacted if we fail to cultivate, hire, or retain appropriate and specialized talent. training needs assessment to develop yearly training plans.
-We provide diverse development opportunities to cultivate talent in anticipation of future expertise, enhancing workforce efficiency and strengthening the company's competitiveness.
+As industries and technology trends continue to evolve, the company's competitiveness will be impacted if we fail to cultivate, hire, or retain talent in emerging fields/specialized skills.

-• Based on industry trends and strategic development, we conduct annual training needs assessment to develop yearly training plans.
 We provide diverse development opportunities to cultivate talent in anticipation of future expertise, enhancing workforce efficiency and strengthening the company's competitiveness.

 • Technical supervisors map out required skills and certifications in response to trends.
 Supervisors evaluate employees on skills/licenses and tailor training programs accordingly.